 4. Customize your portfolio

-Once you have a master copy of your work portfolio, you can customize it for specific job applications and interviews.
+Once you have a master copy of your work portfolio, customize it for specific job applications and interviews.
 Change your resume and skills pages to highlight the requirements listed on the job description.

 Consider adding a solutions section.
 Some portfolios include a 30/60/90 plan, which outlines what you will do in the position in the first 30, 60 and 90 days if you get the job.
 You can research the company and formulate ideas you could implement to help the company.
 A 30/60/90 plan demonstrates to employers your interest in the company and position.

+- Update your portfolio periodically.
 Try to update your portfolio every few months or once a year.
 Revisiting your portfolio regularly will help you add relevant information while it's still current and remove outdated parts.
 It's also a useful way to review your progress and look for areas of improvement.